joshuaboniface/rffmpeg/README.md

 Since the configuration file is YAML, ensure that you do not use "Tab" characters inside of it, only spaces.

+### CLI interface to `rffmpeg`

+`rffmpeg` is a [Click](https://click.palletsprojects.com)-based application; thus, all commands have a `-h` or `--help` flag to show usage and additional options that may be specified.

 ### Initializing `rffmpeg`

-After first installing `rffmpeg`, ensure you initialize the database with the `sudo rffmpeg init` command.
-Note that `sudo` is required here to create the required data paths, but afterwards, `rffmpeg` can be run by anyone in the configured group (by default the `sudo` group).
+After first installing `rffmpeg`, you must initialize the database with the `rffmpeg init` command.

+Note that by default, `sudo`/root privilege is required for this command to create the required data paths, but afterwards, `rffmpeg` can be run by anyone in the configured group (by default the `sudo` group).
+You can bypass the `sudo` requirement with the `--no-root` command, for example when running in a rootless container; this will require the running user to have write permissions to the state and database parent directories, and will not perform any permissions modifications on the resulting files.
-`rffmpeg` is a Click-based application; thus, all commands have a `-h` or `--help` flag to show usage and additional options that may be specified.

 ### Viewing Status

-Once installed and initialized, the status of the `rffmpeg` system can be viewed with the command `rffmpeg status`.
+Once installed and initialized, you can see the status of the `rffmpeg` system with the `rffmpeg status` command.
 This will show all configured target hosts, their states, and any active commands being run.

 ### Adding or Removing Target Hosts

-To add a target host, use the command `rffmpeg add`.
+To add a target host, use the `rffmpeg add` command.
+You must add at least one target host for `rffmpeg` to be useful.
 This command takes the optional `-w`/`--weight` flag to adjust the weight of the target host (see below).
-A host can be added more than once.
+A host can also be added more than once for a pseudo-weight, but this is an advanced usage.

-To remove a target host, use the command `rffmpeg remove`.
+To remove a target host, use the `rffmpeg remove` command.
 This command takes either a target host name/IP, which affects all instances of that name, or a specific host ID.
 Removing an in-use target host will not terminate any running processes, though it may result in undefined behaviour within `rffmpeg`.
 Before removing a host it is best to ensure there is nothing using it.

 ### Viewing the Logfile

 The `rffmpeg` CLI offers a convenient way to view the log file.
-Use `rffmpeg log` to view the entire logfile in the current pager (usually `less`), or use `rffmpeg log -f` to follow any new log entries after that point (like `tail -0 -f`).
+Use `rffmpeg log` to view the entire logfile in the default pager (usually `less`), or use `rffmpeg log -f` to follow any new log entries after that point (like `tail -0 -f`).

+## Important Considerations

 ### Localhost and Fallback